mmiedaner/mmiedaner.github.io/_posts/2016-03-09-gray-hat-hackers-handbook.md

 based attacks to malware and programming.
 However there are many chapters within this [book](http://www.amazon.com/Hacking-Ethical-Hackers-Handbook-Edition/dp/0071742557/ref=cm_cr_arp_d_product_top?ie=UTF8) that simply show you how install or use some tools.
-That is not what I would expect from some one who wants to become or allready is a gray hat.
+That is not what I would expect from some one who wants to become or already is a gray hat.
 If you can not read the manual and think way beyond it you are doing some thing wrong.